-Estima ed Fair Value Estimated Weighted Average Life (Years)
+Estimat ed Fair Value Estimated Weighted Average Life (Years)

 Customer relationships \$ 1,300 15

 Trade name - Baker Hughes 2,000 Indefinite-lived

 Trade names - other 200 10

 Developed technology 900 10

 Total \$ 4,400

-- ^(b) Includes approximately \$468 million of net deferred tax liabilities related to the estimated fair value of intangible assets included in the preliminary purchase consideration and approximately \$105 million of other net deferred tax assets, including non-U.S. loss carryforwards net of valuation allowances and offsetting liabilities for unrecognized benefits. - (c) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
-Goodwill resulting from the Transactions has been preliminarily allocated to the Oilfield Services segment, of which \$67 million is deductible for tax purposes.
+- (b) All other liabilities includes approximately \$188 million of net deferred tax liabilities related to the estimated fair value of intangible assets included in the preliminary purchase consideration and approximately \$134 million of other net deferred tax assets. - (c) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
+Goodwill resulting from the Transactions has been preliminarily allocated to the Oilfield Services segment of which \$67 million is deductible for tax purposes.

-BHGE LLC is treated as a partnership for U.S. federal income tax purposes.
-As such, BHGE LLC will not itself be subject to U.S. federal income tax under current U.S. tax laws.
-The members of BHGE LLC will each be required to take into account for U.S. federal income tax purposes their distributive share of the items of income, gain, loss and deduction of BHGE LLC, which generally will include the U.S. operations of both Baker Hughes and GE O&G. BHGE and GE will each be taxed on their distributive share of income and gain, whether or not a corresponding amount of cash or other property is distributed to them.
-For assets held indirectly by BHGE LLC through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our condensed consolidated and combined financial statements.
+We are treated as a partnership for U.S. federal income tax purposes.
+As such, we will not be subject to U.S. federal income tax under current U.S. tax laws.
+Our members will each be required to take into account for U.S. federal income tax purposes their distributive share of our items of income, gain, loss and deduction, which generally will include the U.S. operations of both Baker Hughes and GE O&G. BHGE and GE will each be taxed on their distributive share of income and gain, whether or not a corresponding amount of cash or other property is distributed to them.
+For assets held indirectly by us through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our condensed consolidated and combined financial statements.